ccortezaguilera/BikeSharing/README.md

 This is the Final Project for CS451 Data Mining at The University of San Francisco.
 This project hopes to predict the amount of bikes rented in a single day through the San Francisco Bike Share program.
 The success of the Bay Area Bike Share Program will aid in San Francisco’s goal in reducing CO2 emissions.
+Supervised learning methods such as Linear Regression, Cross Validation, and Tree ensemble methods are used to create statistical models.
+Mean Squared Error is the metric used to assess these models.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Files included: